GenealogyCollective/gprime-archive/docs/Development.md

 cd gprime
 ```

-To run gPrime without installing it (you may need to use `python3` in this example):
+To run gPrime without installing it (you may need to use `python3):

 ```
 export PYTHONPATH=/path/to/gprime-source-dir